olivier-detilleux-sp/workflow-toolbox/README.md

 ### `util:date:diff-from-now`

 Returns the number of full days between the given date and the current date.
+This can be useful when getting a date from a date picker in a form and then use it in a manage access action.
+Manage access action does not support date but number of days / weeks.
+This command will calculate the number of days.
+You can then define a variable to concatenate that number of days and "d" so it can be used in manage access action.

 **Payload:**